Azure/tech-connect-migration-lab/MongoDB-vCore/docs/2-mongodb-lab-instructions-connect.md

     Next, click **Save & Connect** in the bottom right-hand corner.
 //INCLUDE IMAGE

 12. You should see a success message and your MongoDB VM should now be visible in the menu on the left-hand side.
+Great!

-Three databases should be visible: admin, config, and local.
-These are all system databases.
+    Oh, but only three databases are visible - admin, config, and local - and these are all system databases.
 There is no user-created database.
 Let's fix that and upload some data!
 //INCLUDE IMAGE

-13. XXX
+13. Return to Microsoft Edge browser.
+The VM overview page should still be open.
+Click on **Connect** then select **Connect** from the drop down.
+//INCLUDE IMAGE

+14. On the next page, select **SSH using Azure CLI** .
+//INCLUDE IMAGE

+    A pop up window should open on the right-hand side of your screen.
+Azure Portal will now validate that all prerequisites to connect using Azure CLI are met.
+This will take about 15 seconds. //INCLUDE IMAGE

+    Once validation completes, acknowledge the warning about just-in-time policy and click **Configure + connect**

+    A new pop up window with console environment will appear at the bottom of your screen.
+Please wait while connection completes.
+Do not yet type anything into the console.
+It might take 15 seconds to connect.
+As this window is typically very small, let's click to maximize it to give ourselves more real estate.
+//INCLUDE

+    Once connected, you will be asked whther you want to continue connecting.
+Type +++yes+++ into the console and press enter.